Roger and Miriama desperately needed a new outdoor living area and a better indoor-outdoor flow.

 Miriama and Roger admit they did run over budget because they decided to also get some extra electrical work done, but overall they are chuffed with the results and the workmanship.

 “We have built real relationships with everyone who came on site,” says Miriama.
-“If we weren’t happy or felt something needed adjusting Matt stepped in to help.
-And best of all everything was completed on time.”
+“If we weren’t happy or felt something needed adjusting, our Refresh project manager stepped in to help.
+And best of all, everything was completed on time.”